S. Korea pastor gets 15-year jail term for raping followers

 A court statement said the victims had "absolute belief in Lee's religious authority" and thought they could go to heaven if they obeyed his order.

-The court said that Lee had denied the charges against him.
+The court said that Lee had denied all the charges against him.
+But it said the women "testified about details that cannot be cooked up if they hadn't experienced them personally."

+Lee's church later Thursday said it will make best efforts to gather evidence to prove Lee's innocence.
+"We'll immediately appeal to tell the truth about (Lee) because we believe his innocence," a church statement said.

 Both Lee and prosecutors have one week to appeal.

 Some of the eight women gave their accounts about Lee's abuses in a series of programs by local JTBC television network in April.
 They described how Lee summoned each of them to his apartment at night and raped them by telling them they were improving their chances to go to heaven.
 Their names were not disclosed and faces obscured.